 speaker

 David Dunbar

-With a margin.
-Let me start with the last question first.
-The margin before covid was they were in the mid to upper thirties and you're good.
-They've kind of ramped into the forties primarily on leverage and and but it's always been a healthy margin profile.
-So I think we think where they're running now is representative in terms of capacity.
-They were running their plants at one one shift.
+Well, the margin – let me start with the last question first.
+The margin before COVID was – they were in the mid to upper 30s, and they've kind of ramped into the 40s primarily on leverage, but it's always been a healthy margin profile.
+So I think we think where they're running now is representative.
+In terms of capacity, they were running their plants at one shift.
 And so we're working with them now to add a second shift and even a third shift.
-So there is.
 So what would that mean?
-There may be at 60 percent capacity with the expansion that those shifts can give us.
-And then, as we just mentioned before, we're looking at this European side to, you know, add additional capacity.
+They're maybe at 60% capacity with the expansion that those shifts can give us.
+And then as we just mentioned before, we're looking at this European site to add additional capacity.

+speaker